murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

 >
 > • Specify the path to the population map.
 We will be able to use the same popmap as for the denovo analysis, since we are using the same samples.
 >
 > • We only want to keep the loci that are found in 80% of individuals.
 This is done by passing specific arguments to the `populations` software inside Stacks.
-The following should be added to your command: `-X "populations:  -r 0.80"`.
-Make sure you include the quotes.
 >
 > • Is your command ready?
-Run it briefly to check that it starts properly, once it does **stop it using ctrl + c**
+Run it briefly to check that it starts properly, once it does **stop it using ctrl + c**, we'll run it as a job.
 >> ## Solution
+>> ```bash
->> ref_map.pl -T 2 --samples_mapped/  --
+>> ref_map.pl -T 2 --samples samples_mapped/  -o refmap_output/ --popmap popmap.txt -r 0.8
+>> ```

+> ## create the job file
 > • Time to put that into a job script.
 You can use the job script from the last exercise as a template.
 We will simply make a copy of it under a different name.
 In practice, we often end up reusing our own scripts.
+Let's copy the `denovojob.sh` into a new `refmapjob.sh`:
 >
 >```bash
 > cp denovojob.sh refmapjob.sh
 >```
 >
-• Open `refmapjob.sh` using a text editor.
-Adjust the number of cpus to 2, adjust the running time to `10mn`, and the job output to `refmap.log` instad of `denovo.log`.
+> • Open `refmapjob.sh` using a text editor.
+Adjust the number of threads/cpus to 2, adjust the running time to `10mn`, and the job output to `refmap.log` instad of `denovo.log`.
 Most importantly, replace the `denovo_map.pl` command with your `ref_map.pl` command.

-• Save it, and run the job:
+> • Save it, and run the job: `sbatch refmapjob.sh`

-    `sbatch refmapjob.sh`

 That should take about 5 minutes.
 Remember you can use `squeue -u <yourusername>` to check the status of the job.
 Once it is not there anymore, it has finished.
 This job will write out an output log called `output_refmap/refmap.log` that you can check using `less`.

-### Analyse your results.
+### Analyse your results

+>  ## Looking into the output
-   • Examine the output of the populations program in the file `ref_map.log` inside your `output_refmap` folder. (*hint*: use the `less` command).
+>  • Examine the output of the populations program in the file `ref_map.log` inside your `refmap_output` folder. (*hint*: use the `less` command).
+>

-  •How many SNPs were identified?
+>  • How many SNPs were identified?
+>

- • Why did it run so much faster than `denovo_map.pl` ?
+>  • Why did `refmap.pl` run  much faster than `denovo_map.pl` ?

 Well done, you now know how to call SNPs with or without a reference genome.
-It is worth re-iterating that even a poor-quality reference genome should improve the quality of your SNP calling by avoiding "lumping" and "splitting" errors.
-But beware of some applications, for example inbreeding analyses that are sensitive to the quality of your reference genome.
+It is worth re-iterating that even a poor-quality reference genome should improve the quality of your SNP calling by avoiding *lumping* and *splitting* errors.
+But beware of some applications.
+Inbreeding analyses are one example of applications that are sensitive to the quality of your reference genome.

 Only one thing left, the cool biology bits.